 - Drunk driving – Whether it’s a holiday work party or a festive event with friends and family, there plenty of opportunities to consume alcohol throughout the season.
 Unfortunately, car accidents injuries and deaths drastically increase during the cold winter months, especially when they involve drunk drivers.

-If you suffered a workplace injury in Georgia this holiday season, our Atlanta workers’ compensation attorney at The Law Offices of Nathanial F. Hansford, LLC is ready to help you obtain the benefits you deserve to recover from injury.
+If you suffered a workplace injury in Georgia this holiday season, our Georgia workers’ compensation attorney at The Law Offices of Nathanial F. Hansford, LLC is ready to help you obtain the benefits you deserve to recover from injury.
 Contact us and schedule a free consultation for more information today.